NCAS-CMS/cfdm/docs/source/subclassing.rst

      [276.4 264.2 276.3 266.1 276.1 268.1 277.0 273.4 269.7]]]

-Customisation of the actual functionality used by `cfdm.read` and `cfdm.write` is possible by subclassing the `CFDMImplementation`, `NetCDFRead` and `NetCDFWrite` classes.
+Modification and extension of the implementation functionality used by `cfdm.read` and `cfdm.write` is possible by subclassing the `CFDMImplementation`, `NetCDFRead` and `NetCDFWrite` classes.
+See `cf-python <https://github.com/NCAS-CMS/cf-python>` for an example of this customisation.